Paul Readman

 Paul Andrew Readman, FRHistS, is a political and cultural historian.
-He is Professor in Modern British History at King's College London, where he was Head of the History Department (2008–12) and as of 2018 is Vice-Dean for Research.
+He is Professor in Modern British History at King's College London, where he was Head of the History Department (2008–12) and also served as Vice-Dean for Research.

 Biography

-Paul Readman was educated at Newpark Comprehensive School in County Dublin, Ireland, before attending Christ's College, Cambridge, where he received Bachelor of Arts (BA), Master of Philosophy (MPhil) and Doctor of Philosophy (DPhil) degrees; his doctorate was awarded in 2002 for his thesis entitled "The role of land and landscape in English cultural and political debate, c.
+Paul Readman was educated at Newpark Comprehensive School in County Dublin, Ireland, before attending Christ's College, Cambridge, where he earned a Bachelor of Arts (BA), Master of Philosophy (MPhil), and Doctor of Philosophy (PhD).
+He was awarded his doctorate in 2002 for a thesis entitled "The role of land and landscape in English cultural and political debate, c.
 1880–1910".
 From 1999 to 2002, Readman was a Research Fellow at Christ's College, Cambridge.

-In 2002, he became a lecturer at King's College London, and as of 2018 is now Professor in Modern British History.
-From 2008 to 2012, he was Head of the university's History Department, and is also Vice-Dean for Research.
-As of 2018, he is a Fellow of the Royal Historical Society.
+In 2002, he joined King's College London as a lecturer and, as of 2018, is Professor in Modern British History.
+From 2008 to 2012, he served as Head of the university's History Department and also held the position of Vice-Dean for Research.

+He is a Fellow of the Royal Historical Society.